jersanmd/Learn-Node-JS/MoreExpress/readme.md

 * Show examples of control flow in EJS templates
 * Write if statements in an EJS File
 * Write loops in an EJS File

+# Styles and Partials

+* Show how to properly include public assets
+* Properly configure our app to use EJS
+* Use partials to dry up code

+# Post Request!!!

+* Write post routes, and test them with Postman
+* Use a form to send a post request
+* Use body parse to get form data